A common symptom of menopause is lost confidence. Self-esteem can take a real nose dive too.

 I find the current approach to women’s HRT lacking because if you check the NICE guidelines you’ll notice testosterone only gets a tiny mention under the ‘Altered Sexual Function’ title.
 It doesn’t even get mentioned in the ‘Psychological Symptoms’ section!

-This is often outside the expertise and comfort zone of GPs.
-You would probably need a referral to menopause clinic to get it.
+Prescribing testosterone for women is often outside the expertise and comfort zone of GPs.
+You would probably need a referral to menopause clinic to get it, but not necessarily if your GP has a special interest in menopause.

 If you’ve got any questions or comments – pop them in the box below and I’ll get back to you.